pen-lang/pen/doc/src/guides/creating-a-library.md

 }
 ```

-In this example, the `Foo.pen` file contains a `Add` function that adds two numbers.
+In this example, the `Foo.pen` file contains an `Add` function that adds two numbers.
 And the `pen.json` configuration file defines a package type of `library` and its dependencies of none.

 ## Publishing a package